-OR analysis is all about modeling operational situations and problems with math, logic and scientific theory – or is it?
+Operational research (OR) analysis is all about modeling operational situations and problems with math, logic and scientific theory – or is it?
 Despite the common perception of scientists in lab coats (operational research would like to get them into business suits, but that’s another story), heuristics (‘doing it by feeling’) can also be a viable approach.
 Because it’s often easier to modify a concept that exists rather than invent something from scratch, the rules of thumb that characterize heuristics can provide a valuable shortcut to a first approach, saving time and energy.
 But at which point do you then need to swap heuristics out and rigorous OR analysis in?

-Bounded Rationality and Satisficing
+Bounded rationality and satisficing

 Heuristics may get you started, but they are unlikely to lead you to an optimal decision.
 Left to their own devices, people may well lean towards ‘satisficing’, the term invented by Herbert Simon in his studies on problem solving.
 Satisficing describes the acceptance by people of solutions or situations that they find are good enough for them, without worrying about optimizing them further.
 This ‘bounded rationality’ (another term invented by Simon) can be found in business contexts as well: a software release that is ‘sufficiently bug-free’, a contract that is ‘something we can live with’, a business negotiation that ‘doesn’t leave too much money on the table’, and so on.